zalepa/advent-of-code-2021/README.md

 points led to the Bresenham library, which made the solution quite short.
 Also enjoyed that part 1's solution was only a guard clause away from part 2's solution.

+# Day 6
+Another good one.
+For part 1, the brute force approach worked but in part 2 I quickly grinded to a halt.
+If you data can grow arbitrarily but a set of designated states is constant, represent your data with the states if possible.